Small Town Breakdown: Spiceland, Indiana

 The History of Spiceland, Indiana

-The next time you find yourself driving I-70 headed to or from Ohio, swing through Spiceland and pay the historic Indiana town a visit.
+The next time you find yourself driving I-70 to or from Ohio, swing through Spiceland and pay the historic Indiana town a visit.

-Things to See in Spiceland, Indiana
+Where to Eat in Spiceland, Indiana

 Things to Do in Spiceland, Indiana